How to Become a Notary Public in California How to Become a Notary Public in California

 Do you need training to be a Notary in CA?

 Absolutely.
-First-timers need a six-hour course from an approved provider like the NNA.
+First-time students need a six-hour course from an approved provider, such as the NNA.
 Renewing?
 A three-hour refresher is mandatory if you do so before your commission expires.
-The state’s Secretary of State office lists authorized education providers.
+The state’s Secretary of State office maintains a list of authorized education providers.

 Is an Exam Required for California Notaries?

 Yes.
-Both newcomers and renewers must pass a proctored written exam by Cooperative Personnel Services (CPS) with at least a 70% score.
+Both newcomers and renewers must pass a proctored written exam administered by Cooperative Personnel Services (CPS) with a score of at least 70%.
 Fail?
 It’s $20 to try again.
 CPS provides exam schedules and registration info.
 For exam locations and sign-ups, call (916) 263-3520.

 What Supplies Do I Need?